bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 ![](//s3.amazonaws.com/user-content.stoplight.io/6116/1539055887301 "")

-### Successful Upload
+### Successful upload

-Upon a successful upload, you will be prompted: `Would you like to apply your theme to your store at <storehash>? (y/N)` Any response except `y` or `Y` will be processed as "No." You can always apply the theme later through the control panel.
+Upon successful upload, you will receive the prompt, `Would you like to apply your theme to your store at <storehash>? (y/N)`.
+Any response except `y` or `Y` processes as "No." You can always apply the theme later through the control panel.

-### Apply Which Variation?
+### Apply which variation?

-If you chose to apply the newly uploaded theme, you will be prompted: `Which variation would you like to apply?
+If you chose to apply the newly uploaded theme, you will receive the prompt: `Which variation would you like to apply?
 (Use arrow keys)`

 <!--
     title: